moorepants/learn-multibody-dynamics/tmt.rst

 Lagrange's approach in terms of *generalized momenta* instead of energy.
 Since then, `Gibbs & Appell`_, Kane [Kane1985]_, and others have proposed more methods.
-In this chapter, we present one of these alternative methods called the "TMT Method".
-The details and derivation of the TMT Method can be found in [Vallery2020]_ .
+In this chapter, we present one of these alternative methods called the "TMT Method" which is derived from [Werff1977]_.
+The details and derivation of the TMT Method as presented here can be found in [Vallery2020]_ .

 .. _several mathematical methods: https://en.wikipedia.org/wiki/Classical_mechanics
 .. _Joseph-Louis Lagrange: https://en.wikipedia.org/wiki/Lagrangian_mechanics